-- Will liaise with the local authority and work with other agencies and professionals in line with Working Together to Safeguard Children and will follow guidance as laid out in the NPCC-When to call the Police if it is deemed appropriate. - Has a working knowledge of Kingston's and Richmond's SCP and Achieving for Children procedures.
-Will ensure that either they, or an appropriate staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments and provide a report, where required, which has been shared with the parents - Notifies Children's Social Care if a child subject to a child protection plan is absent from school without explanation, - As required, liaise with the "case manager" and the designated officer(s) at the Local Authority for child protection concerns in cases which concern a staff member; - Liaise with staff (including appropriate school staff, school nurses, IT support (Click On It)) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies their own role, and the processes, procedures and responsibilities of other agencies, particularly children's social care, so they:
+• Will liaise with the local authority and work with other agencies and professionals in line with Working Together to Safeguard Children and will follow guidance as laid out in the NPCC-When to call the Police if it is deemed appropriate.

+- Has a working knowledge of Kingston's and Richmond's SCP and Achieving for Children procedures.
+Will ensure that either they, or an appropriate staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments and provide a report, where required, which has been shared with the parents - Notifies Children's Social Care if a child subject to a child protection plan is absent from school without explanation, - As required, liaise with the "case manager" and the designated officer(s) at the Local Authority for child protection concerns in cases which concern a staff member; - Liaise with staff (including appropriate school staff, school nurses, IT support (Click On It)) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies - Upholds a close relationship with the KRSCP, such as through attendance KRSCP termly DSL forums